Ōtaki Gorge Road slip

 Access to the Ōtaki Forks and the Tararua Forest Park via the road is closed to motorists and walkers.
 Walkers are strongly urged to not cross at Blue Bluff for their own safety.

-The Department of Conservation is working to find alternative public access to the huts and walks in the Tararua Forest Park.
+The Department of Conservation has confirmed that alternative public walking access to the huts and walks in the Tararua Forest Park is now open.

 - Visit the Department of Conservation website for more information on this.